xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 *   **Requires shipping**: Whether this product requires shipping.

-*   **Freight**: This field is enabled by the addon Free shipping and Shipping freights.
+*   **Freight**: This field is enabled by the addon {% link "Free shipping and Shipping freights" ref_4Bfeegp9 %}.

-*   **Free shipping**: Whether the product should be shipped free of charge.
+*   **Free shipping**: This field is enabled by the addon {% link "Free shipping and Shipping freights" ref_4Bfeegp9 %}.
+Whether the product should be shipped free of charge.

-*   **Exclude from shipping cost calculation**:
+*   **Exclude from shipping cost calculation**: This field is enabled by the addon {% link "Free shipping and Shipping freights" ref_4Bfeegp9 %}.

 *   **Separate box**: Whether the product needs to be shipped separately from other products.
 If it needs to be shipped in a separate box, you can define the box dimensions and the maximum number of product units that fit in this box.
+This setting affects the calculation of order shipping cost.

 _Marketing_